Our Lady of the Ozarks College: Congregation of the Mother of the Redeemer

 After the Fall of Saigon, around 170 members of the Congregation of the Mother Coredemptrix arrived as boat people in the United States at Fort Chaffee, Camp Pendleton, and other Operation New Arrivals refugee camps.
 Cardinal Bernard Francis Law, then Bishop of Springfield–Cape Girardeau, sponsored the priests and brothers.
 It was announced by the Diocese of Springfield–Cape Girardeau on June 23, 1975, that the Congregation of the Mother Coredemptrix would move in to the former college.
 By 1981, the Oblates sold the college to the Congregation.
+Ngô Đình Thục lived at the seminary for the last months of his life in 1984.

 Marian Days

 Since 1978, the campus has been used annually for Marian Days, a Catholic Vietnamese festival bringing tens of thousands of people to the area.
 Crowds in recent years have been estimated between 75,000 and 100,000; Carthage's own population is only around 12,500.